How to use Emotional Freedom Technique (EFT) with Whole-Hearted Healing® (WHH)

 If you decide to use an energy therapy like EFT, note down the sequence of trauma.
 That way, if it becomes reversed, you can jump directly to the origin and re-tap on that, saving time and stress on the client.

 For your convenience, I give the EFT with WHH basic process steps below.
-(See the basic WHH manual for unusual experiences or problems you might encounter using this regression process, or click here to read a discussion on the website):
+(See the basic WHH manual for unusual experiences or problems you might encounter using this regression process, or click here to read a discussion on this website):

 Step 1.
 Pick something that’s bothering you in the present.
 Write it down, and note how badly it makes you feel.